CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 With the increase in new features and functionalities, it was essential to enhance the UI and UX of the simulator to make it more user-friendly & developer friendly.
 This included:

 1. Replacing the old `alert()`, `prompt()`, and `confirm()` with custom dialog boxes (as discussed ago).
-2. updating the user menu to make it more user friendly and easier to add new features.
+2. updating the user menu to make it more user-friendly and easier to add new features.
-3. updating the navbar to make it more developer friendly and user friendly in smaller screens.
+3. updating the navbar to make it more developer friendly and user-friendly in smaller screens.

 **Read my [Phase 1 blog](https://blog.circuitverse.org/posts/arnab_das_gsoc_phase1/) for more details on [Implementation of new features](http://localhost:1313/posts/arnab_das_gsoc_final_report/#-implementation-of-new-features-) & [UI and UX](http://localhost:1313/posts/arnab_das_gsoc_final_report/#-enhancing-ui-and-ux-) updates**